A Cartesian-3j Framework for Machine Learning Interatomic Potentials: Experiments

-From Table~\ref{tab:mace}, we observe the same conclusion like the above models.
-In contrast to the previously discussed cNequIP and cAllegro models, cMACE further relies on Cartesian-nj, which introduces futher limitations.
-Although its forward speed is indeed higher than that of TACE and ICT-P, which compute the product basis from scratch, the use of precomputed product bases in Cartesian space comes with a critical drawback.
-The precomputed U\_tensor becomes extremely large, growing exponentially with both the correlation order and the Cartesian tensor stacking itself.
-As a result, its memory footprint increases dramatically once the correlation $\ge 3$ or when $\ell_{\max} \ge 3$.
+\paragraph{cMACE.} From Table~\ref{tab:mace}, we observe the same conclusion like the above models.
+In contrast to the previously discussed cNequIP and cAllegro models, cMACE further relies on Cartesian Generalized CG Coefficients, which introduces further limitations.
+Although its forward speed is indeed higher than that of TACE~\cite{TACE} and ICT potential~\cite{ICTP}, which compute the product basis from scratch, the use of precomputed product bases in Cartesian space comes with a critical drawback.
+The precomputed coefficients become extremely large, growing exponentially with both the correlation order and the tensor rank itself.
+As a result, the memory footprint increases dramatically once the correlation order $\ge 3$ and $\ell_{\max} \ge 3$.